dburbano/EmiratesInfra/README.md

 ## Features

-* `./cloudformation-infra/` Contains cloudformation files to deploy the VPC.
+* `./cloudformation-infra/` Files to deploy the VPC.
-* `./terraform-eks/` Contains tf files to deploy a EKS cluster over above infrastructure.
+* `./terraform-eks/` Files to deploy an EKS cluster over the above VPC.

 ## Architecture